-11. Related Party Transactions
+12. Related Party Transactions

 Harry S. Cherken, Jr., a director of the Company, is a partner in the law firm of Drinker Biddle & Reath LLP ("DBR"), which provides general legal services to the Company.
-Fees paid to DBR during fiscal years 2008, 2007 and 2006 were \$3,662, \$1,493 and \$1,458, respectively.
-Fees due to DBR for services rendered were \$556 and \$572 as of January 31, 2008 and 2007 respectively.
+Fees paid to DBR during fiscal 2009, 2008 and 2007 were \$2,670, \$3,662 and \$1,493, respectively.
+Fees due to DBR as of January 31, 2009 and January 31, 2008 for services rendered were approximately \$442 and \$556, respectively.

-The McDevitt Company, a real estate company, acted as a broker in substantially all of the Company's new real estate transactions during fiscal years 2008, 2007 and 2006.
+The McDevitt Company, a real estate company, acted as a broker in substantially all of the Company's new real estate transactions during fiscal 2009, 2008 and 2007.
 The Company has not paid any compensation to The McDevitt Company, but the Company has been advised that The McDevitt Company has received commissions from other parties to such transactions.
-Wade L. McDevitt is the brother-in-law of Scott Belair, one of the Company's directors and is president and the sole shareholder of The McDevitt Company.
-There were no amounts due to The McDevitt Company as of January 31, 2008.
+Wade L. McDevitt is the president and the sole shareholder of The McDevitt Company and brother-in-law of Scott Belair, one of the Company's directors.
+There were no amounts due to The McDevitt Company as of January 31, 2009 and January 31, 2008.

-The Addis Group ("Addis"), an insurance brokerage company, acted as the Company's commercial insurance broker for the fiscal years ended January 31, 2008, 2007 and 2006.
+The Addis Group ("Addis"), an insurance brokerage company, acted as the Company's commercial insurance broker for the years ended January 31, 2009, 2008 and 2007.
 The Company has not paid any compensation to Addis for such services, but has been advised that Addis has received commissions from other parties to such transactions, to serve as risk manager under one line of coverage.
-Scott Addis, the brother-in-law of Richard A. Hayne, Chairman of the Board of the Company, is President of the Addis Group.
-There were no amounts due to or from Addis as of January 31, 2008.
+Scott Addis is the President of The Addis Group and the brother-in-law of Richard A. Hayne, Chairman of the Board of the Company.
+There were no amounts due to or from Addis as of January 31, 2009 and January 31, 2008.

-12. Segment Reporting
+13. Segment Reporting

 The Company is a national retailer of lifestyle-oriented general merchandise with two reporting segments-"Retail" and "Wholesale".
-The Company's Retail segment consists of the aggregation of its three brands operating through 245 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People" and "Terrain" and includes their direct marketing campaigns which consist of three catalogs and four web sites as of January 31, 2008.
-Our retail stores and their direct marketing campaigns are considered operating segments.
-Net sales from the retail segment accounted for more than 93% of total consolidated net sales for the fiscal years ended January 31, 2008, 2007 and 2006.
-The remainder is derived from the Company's Wholesale segment that manufactures and distributes apparel to the retail segment and to approximately 1,700 better specialty retailers worldwide.
+The Company's Retail segment consists of the aggregation of its four brands operating through 294 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People" and "Terrain" and includes their direct marketing campaigns which consist of three catalogs and four web sites as of January 31, 2009.
+Our Retail stores and their direct marketing campaigns are considered operating segments.
+Net sales from the Retail segment accounted for more than 93% of total consolidated net sales for the years ended January 31, 2009, 2008 and 2007.
+The remainder is derived from the Company's Wholesale segment that manufactures and distributes apparel to the retail segment and to approximately 1,800 better specialty retailers worldwide.